Managing Ecommerce Backorders – A Practical Guide

 You’ll fulfill those orders as soon as the next batch of lenses arrives from the manufacturer.

 By offering backorders, you’re able to take advantage of the energy around your product launch and keep customers engaged with your brand, even when facing inventory shortages.
-It’s a powerful tool for managing demand and maintaining customer loyalty in a fast-paced e-commerce world.
+It’s also a good time to manage vendor relationships efficiently, ensuring a quicker restock.
+And also, t’s a powerful tool for managing demand and maintaining customer loyalty in a fast-paced e-commerce world.

 Backorders vs. out of stock: key differences